o-biotech/public-web-docs/docs/tutorials/emotibit-esp32-board.md

   }
 }
 ```
-At the top, you will see your DeviceID, as well as a timestamp, represented in epoch time.
+At the top, you will see your DeviceID as well as a timestamp, represented in epoch time.

 Next, under the "SensorReadings" section, you will see an object for each of the typetags you set in the config file.
 Each typetag will contain an array of readings.
 Each reading will have a "Data" value (the actual value from the emotibit) and a "Millis" value.
-The "Millis" value is the time difference between the timestamp value, and the time that the actual sensor was polled.
+The "Millis" value is the time difference between the timestamp value and the time that the actual sensor was polled.